numfocus/gsoc/2016/ideas-list-swc.md

 ### First steps

-Have a look at [Software Carpentry][swc]'s [installation-test scripts][swc-install] and make suggestions of how to improve it.
+Have a look at [Software Carpentry][swc]'s [installation-test scripts][swc-install] and make suggestions of how to improve them.

 As a bonus, you can implement
 a demo consisting of a client and web server,